-(4) Exceptions to rules of general applicability.
+- (4) Exceptions to rules of general applicability.
 Sections 5.8, 5.10, and 5.11 do not apply to this section.
-However, if the OCC concludes that an application presents significant or novel policy, supervisory, or legal issues, the OCC may determine that some or all provisions in §§ 5.8, 5.10, and 5.11 apply.
+However, if the OCC concludes that an application presents significant or novel policy, supervisory, or legal issues, the OCC may determine that some or all provisions in §§ 5.8, 5.10, and 5.11 apply. - 17.
+Section 5.33 is revised to read as follows:

-§5.33 Business combinations involving a national bank or Federal savings association.
+§ 5.33 Business combinations involving a national bank or Federal savings association.

-(a) Authority.
+- (a) Authority.
 12 U.S.C.
-24(Seventh), 93a, 181, 214a, 214b, 215, 215a, 215a-1, 215a-3, 215b, 215c, 1462a, 1463, 1464, 1467a, 1828(c), 1831u, 2903, and 5412(b)(2)(B).

-(b) Scope.
-This section sets forth the provisions governing business combinations and the standards for:

-(1) OCC review and approval of an application by a national bank or a Federal savings association for a business combination resulting in a national bank or Federal savings association; and

-(2) Requirements of notices and other procedures for national banks and Federal savings associations involved in other combinations in which a national bank or Federal savings association is not the resulting institution.

-(c) Licensing requirements.
+24(Seventh), 93a, 181, 214a, 214b, 215, 215a, 215a-1, 215a-3, 215b, 215c, 1462a, 1463, 1464, 1467a, 1828(c), 1831u, 2903, and 5412(b)(2)(B). - (b) Scope.
+This section sets forth the provisions governing business combinations and the standards for: - (1) OCC review and approval of an application by a national bank or a Federal savings association for a business combination resulting in a national bank or Federal savings association; and - (2) Requirements of notices and other procedures for national banks and Federal savings associations involved in other combinations in which a national bank or Federal savings association is not the resulting institution. - (c) Licensing requirements.
 As prescribed by this section, a national bank or Federal savings association shall submit an application and obtain prior OCC approval for a business combination when the resulting institution is a national bank or Federal savings association.
-As prescribed by this section, a national bank or Federal savings association shall give notice to the OCC prior to engaging in an other combination where the resulting institution will not be a national bank or Federal savings association.1 A national bank shall submit an application and obtain prior OCC approval for any merger between the national bank and one or more of its nonbank affiliates.
+As prescribed by this section, a national bank or Federal savings association shall give notice to the OCC prior to engaging in an other combination where the resulting institution will not be a national bank or Federal savings association.
+A national bank shall submit an

-(d) Definitions-For purposes of this § 5.33:

-(1) Bank means any national bank or any state bank.

-(2) Business combination means: (i) Any merger or consolidation between a national bank or a Federal savings association and one or more depository institutions or state trust companies, in which the resulting institution is a national bank or Federal savings association;

-(ii) In the case of a Federal savings association, any merger or consolidation with a credit union in which the resulting institution is a Federal savings association:

-1Other combination transactions do not require an application under this section.
+&lt;sup>1Other combination transactions do not require an application under this section.
 However, some may require an application under 12 CFR 5.53.